 Quality Coaching: Rams FC provides professional coaching led by the staff and players of the University of Rhode Island menís soccer program.
 The clubís president Gareth Elliott is a nationally recognized coach who possesses the highest level of coaching certification with the United States Soccer Federation and the National Soccer Coaches Association of America.
-In addition to Coach Elliott, Scott Rollins, Rams FCís Director of Coaching and the rest of the URI Men's soccer staff select and oversee the coaching staff, the majority of which are associated with URI menís soccer as former players or supporters.
+In addition to Coach Elliott, Scott Rollins, Rams FCís Technical Director and the rest of the URI Men's soccer staff select and oversee the coaching staff, the majority of which are associated with URI menís soccer as former players or supporters.
 They look for head and assistant coaches who believe in what Rams FC represents and assign them to appropriate age group teams so they can bring out the best in their players win, lose or draw.
 The coaching staff uses a collective approach to training, sharing similar methods and techniques in order to keep continuity and consistency of play throughout the club.
 Rams FC coaches are selectively chosen for their knowledge of the game as well as their ability to work with and relate to young athletes.

 Superior Training Environment: Rams FCís training facilities are conveniently located on the campus of the University of Rhode Island in Kingston.
 The club has access to outdoor soccer fields, indoor training facilities in Keaney Gym during the Winter as well as during our Academy Program.
-In addition, this year Rams FC have access to the Wide World of Indoor Sports brand new facility located in North Kingstown.
+In addition, Rams FC have access to the Wide World of Indoor Sports brand new facility located in North Kingstown.

 Developmental Philosophy: At Rams FC the development of the player and team is the priority, but along with it we believe that winning will follow.
 The training and competition the club provides is of the utmost quality and with the entire club working towards developing skills beyond those used between the white lines of a soccer field.
 Success in the classroom, commitment, responsibility in the community and respectful behavior as members of Rams FC are reinforced by the coaches and through University of Rhode Island menís soccer players during training and in competition.